-- Draws are straight-line segments, stroked with the current aperture.
-Circular and rectangular apertures can stroke a straight line.
-Thickness and draw endings depend on the current aperture: line endings are round for circle apertures and square or triangle for square apertures (see 2.4). - □ Arcs are circular segments, stroked with the current aperture.
-Only a circular aperture can stroke an arc.
-The thickness is the diameter of the circle.
-Arc endings are always round as only stroking with a circle is allowed (see 2.4). - □ Flashes are replications of the current aperture in the image plane.
-Any valid aperture can be flashed (see 4.8.4).
-An aperture is typically flashed many times. - Regions areas defined by its contour (see 4.12.1).
+- Draws are straight-line segments, stroked with the current aperture, which must be a solid circular one. - Arcs are circular segments, stroked with the current aperture, which must be a solid circular one. - □ Flashes are replications of the current aperture in the image plane.
+Any valid aperture can be flashed (see 4.7.5).
+An aperture is typically flashed many times. - Regions are defined by its contour (see 4.10.1).
 A contour is a closed sequence of connected linear or circular segments.